sf-wdi-17/notes/lectures/week-07/_4_thursday/dusk/README.md

 ```

-Now once we `save` a user with their hashed password their is only one way to confirm them again.
+Now once we `save` a user with their hashed password there is only one way to confirm them again.
 Let's do this manually in Rails console.

 ```
 Loading development environment (Rails 4.1.6)